The One Day of the Year: Productions

 The play was rejected by the Adelaide Festival of Arts Board of Governors in 1960, but made its debut on 20 July 1960 as an amateur production by the Adelaide Theatre Group.
 Jean Marshall, the Director, and those involved in the Adelaide production received death threats.
 The first professional season was in April 1961 at the Palace Theatre in Sydney.
 It proved controversial and Seymour also received death threats however it was popular and there have been productions ever since.
 In 1961 Seymour travelled to London where the play was directed by Raymond Menmuir at the Theatre Royal Stratford East.

 The play was published by Theatregoer magazine at a time when publishing Australian plays was rare.

 Television productions

 There were two productions of The One Day of the Year filmed for television in 1962; an Australian and a British production.

+1962 Australian television version

+The play was adapted for Australian TV in 1962 by John Sumner.